nojedar201/Odoo-Build/image/README.md

 ### Initialize

-If enabled the entrypoint script initializes the Odoo database.
+Set these environment variables for database init:

 * `ODOO_DATABASE` Name of the Odoo database.
 No default is set.
-* `ODOO_INIT` Enable to initalise the database.
-Default is `False`.
-* `ODOO_INIT_LANG` Language used for database initialisation.
+* `ODOO_INIT_LANG` Language used for database init.
 Default is `en_US`.
-* `ODOO_INIT_ADDONS` Provide comma separated list of modules for database initialisation.
+* `ODOO_INIT_ADDONS` Provide comma separated list of modules for database init.
 Default is `web`.

 ### Server Environment

-The Odoo server can be configured using the following env vars.
+The Odoo server can be configured using these env vars.

 * `ENVIRONMENT` Provide an environment name.
 Can be accessed with `config.get("environment")`.
 * `PYTHON_INSTALL` Comma seperated list of python packages.